In Search of Souks

 It’s not easy to find the souks in Lebanon!

 I was quickly informed that Amman didn’t really have any old souks any longer – they had made way for more modern stores.
-I was forced to put all of my hope in Lebanon; and I was reassured that Lebanon would have old souks for me to explore and get lost in.
-When I arrived in Lebanon I asked about the souks and I was told there was a Beirut souk downtown.
-As I explored downtown I saw a sign that said Beirut Souks and followed the signs as if I were Red Riding Hood following my breadcrumb trail, getting more excited with every step!
+I was forced to put all of my hope in Lebanon, and I was reassured that Lebanon would have old souks in which I could explore and get lost.
+When I arrived in Lebanon, I asked about the souks, and I was told there was a Beirut souk downtown.
+As I explored downtown, I saw a sign that said Beirut Souks.
+I followed the signs as if I were Red Riding Hood following my breadcrumb trail, getting more excited with every step!
 I was poised for pictures and ready to be satiated with bizarre foods.

 beirut souk